 In the age of social distancing, technology is the answer to the woes of FMCG and CPG brands.
 Already many of these brands have turned to technology to power their remote teams and supply chain processes.
 They have quickly realized that COVID-19 is the strategic inflection point for their businesses.
 Businesses that don’t acknowledge or adapt to the new reality will run out of steam, quickly!

-Can technology help consumer businesses to address their challenges of fewer customers walking into their establishments?
-What can tech to deal with the spikes in consumption of only select product categories?
-Data shows products of skin care, personal care, homecare and packaged foods are flying off the shelves.
+Can technology help consumer businesses to address the challenges of fewer customers walking into their establishments?
+What can tech do to deal with the spikes in consumption of only select product categories?
+Data shows products of skincare, personal care, home care, and packaged foods are flying off the shelves.

 Self-ordering apps for retailers

-- Communicate schemes to retailer through the Retailer app.
+- Communicate schemes to retailers through the Retailer app.
 This diminishes the dependence on the sales team and helps drive faster awareness than if brands reach them through the sales team.

 - Send new product training material sent through the app to ensure that retailers know the latest update about the brand’s offerings.

-- Secondary scheme money transfer done directly to a retailer by knowing what quantities he’s picked up using a GRN (goods received note) capability on his app rather than wait for distributor to put a claim and then again wait for the company to confirm in a month before it gets out.
+- A secondary scheme money transfer is done directly to a retailer by knowing what quantities he’s picked up using a GRN (goods received note) capability on his app rather than waiting for a distributor to put in a claim and then again waiting for the company to confirm in a month before it gets out.